 Ergotron makes a darn good monitor arm.
 The company delivers on promises of quality, range of motion, durability, and just about everything else.
 Rave customer reviews back these claims.
-The LX is an excellent choice for a treadmill desker, and the Tall Pole variant may be the only choice for taller users.
-Put all these features together, and you’ve got our Experts’ Choice for monitor arms.
+The LX is an excellent choice for standing desk and treadmill desk users, but we strongly recommend upgrading to the Tall Pole (13″) version for proper ergonomics if you’re not using it on a fixed-height desk.

 |Maximum Monitor Size||

 9.75 lbs (4.4 kg), 22.2″ x 9.9″ x 5.6″ (56 x 25 x 14 cm)

 |Typical Assembly Time||

 |Suitability for Treadmill Desking|